Nikita-Shah7/IT314_Project_Group18/Others/README.md

 Concept Poster : https://github.com/Nikita-Shah7/IT314_Project_Group18/blob/5fa12f8d2a5b10fa96461298339690ce03694339/Others/Silent%20Brainstorming/Group_18_3.pdf

 ### Lab03 User Stories
-> In this lab, we have created the user-side stories along with their accpetance criteria covering mandatory requirements in perspective of user.
+> In this lab, we have created the user-side stories along with their acceptance criteria covering mandatory requirements in perspective of user.
 Here user includes hotel manager, employees and restaurant customer.
 Total 14 different requirements have been counted as final at the end of the group discussion.

 Here's the link : https://github.com/Nikita-Shah7/IT314_Project_Group18/blob/5fa12f8d2a5b10fa96461298339690ce03694339/Others/Lab3_UserStory.pdf